DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/Pilots/Pilots3.rst

 Starting with web portal version v4r2, the file uploads is completely on the balancer side.
-Make sure your balancer is set to load files by following the instructions :ref:`configure_nginx`.
+Make sure your balancer is set to load files by following the :ref:`instructions <configure_nginx>`.